HBica05/cake-cottage/README.md

 :white_check_mark: *denotes items that have been successfully implemented*

-- :white_check_mark: 'register and log in, so that I can create and manage my recipes.'
+- :white_check_mark: Register and log in so that I can create and manage my recipes.
-- :white_check_mark: 'create, update, and delete recipes, so that I can share and manage my recipes.'
+- :white_check_mark: Create, update, and delete recipes so that I can share my creations.
-- :white_check_mark: 'comment on a recipe, so that I can give feedback or ask questions.'
+- :white_check_mark: Comment on recipes to give feedback, ask questions, and engage with other users.
+- :white_check_mark: Like recipes to show appreciation and keep track of my favorites.
-- :white_check_mark: 'submit, view, and comment on recipes'
+- :white_check_mark: View a list of all available recipes and filter them based on categories.
-- :white_check_mark: ''
+- :white_check_mark: Save my favorite recipes to revisit later.
+- :white_check_mark: Easily navigate through the website with an intuitive and responsive design.

-"**_As the developer, I want to_"
+"**_As an admin, I want to_"

-- :white_check_mark: 'manage the recipes and user comments, so that I can ensure the website maintains quality content.'
-- :white_check_mark: 'optimize my website for faster loading so that users can have a better experience.'
-- :white_check_mark: 'be able to test the app and find no errors so that users can use it smoothly'
+- :white_check_mark: **Manage the entire database**, ensuring that all user-submitted content is appropriate.
+- :white_check_mark: **Approve, edit, or delete recipes** to maintain high-quality content.
+- :white_check_mark: **Manage user accounts** by editing user details, suspending accounts, or deleting users when necessary.
+- :white_check_mark: **Monitor user interactions** such as comments and likes to maintain a positive and respectful community.
+- :white_check_mark: **Optimize website performance** to ensure fast loading times and smooth user experience.
+- :white_check_mark: **Fix and troubleshoot errors** in the system to provide a seamless experience for users.
+- :white_check_mark: **Access an admin dashboard** with tools to track site activity, user engagement, and database status.
+- :white_check_mark: **Receive notifications for reported content** to take immediate action against inappropriate recipes or comments.

 ## 🔠 Typography
 We have carefully selected typography that complements the aesthetic of Cake Cottage: